-The voxel size is returned as a structured numpy record array with three fields (x, y and z).
-Note that changing the voxel_size array in-place will not change the voxel size in the file - to prevent this being overlooked accidentally, the writeable on the voxel_size array.
+Note that changing the voxel_size array in-place will not change the voxel size in the file - to prevent this being overlooked accidentally, the writeable flag is set to False on the voxel_size array.

 To set the voxel size, assign a new value to the voxel_size attribute.
 You may give a single number, a 3-tuple (x, y, z) or a modified version of the voxel_size array.
 The following examples are all equivalent: